Is Bottled Water Business Beneficial for Local Communities?

 We create value in the communities in which we operate by ensuring long-term development activities.
-Nestlé Waters engages with all our local communities with the perspective to ensure the long-term water sustainability
+Nestlé Waters engages with all our local communities with the perspective to ensure the long-term water sustainability at catchment level.

 We create social, economic and environmental value for the communities where we operate.